+5.3.
 Magnitude of completeness study for LUMINEOS

-Using the data from the routine seismological catalog calculated from data of the LUMINEOS network, we carried out a magnitude of completeness (Mc) study using the methodology developed by Schorlemmer, D., and Woessner J., (2008).
+Using the data from the routine seismological catalogue calculated from data of the LUMINEOS network, we carried out a magnitude of completeness (Mc) study using the methodology developed by Schorlemmer and Woessner (2008).
 This is based on a moment magnitude calculation for each event supported by the use of the software SWIP4 and LocSAT, which are the routine tools for detection, location and magnitude estimation of events in the Seismological Center in Kraków.
-Firstly the probability of an event detection for a given range of magnitudes and distances was calculated for each seismic station.
-Then, using basic combinatorial procedure, the detection probability for the given magnitude and hypocenter location was determined.
-The final result is a magnitude of completeness (Mc) map.
-The map (Figure 2) shows the lowest possible magnitude which can be correctly detected with the probability of 99 % with respect to the network layout.
-As it could be expected, the lowest Mc can be found in the central part of the network going down to Mc = 1.3 of the moment magnitude.
-This study will be repeated for the BTBB catalog when magnitude calculations are available.
+Firstly the probability of an event detection for a given range of magnitudes and distances was calculated for each seis-

-Figure 2: Spatial distribution of the magnitude of completeness Mc from the seismological routine catalog based on a moment magnitude Mw scale estimated within a period between 07.2016 - 07.2019.
+Figure 2.
+Spatial distribution of the magnitude of completeness Mc from the seismological routine catalogue based on a moment magnitude Mw scale estimated within a period between 07.2016 - 07.2019.
 The lowest Mc can be found in the central part of the network which covers the area of Rudna Copper Mine.
 The outlines of the mine are shown by the black lines.
-The central almost square form images the outer limits of Rudna mine while neighboring mines are also shown.
+The central almost square form images the outer limits of Rudna mine while neighbouring mines are also shown.
 The blue dashed line indicates boundaries of Żelazny Most tailings pond.
-The epicenters are shown as a green circles with sizes proportional to their moment magnitude.
+The epicentres are shown as a green circles with sizes proportional to their moment magnitude.